NeuralOrchid/Multimodal-Fusion-For-Rumor-Sleuthing/README.md

 ---

-🚀 Running the Code

-python train.py --dataset twitter15 --epochs 50

-> ⚠️ This code is not production-grade.
-It's a research prototype, provided "as is" for academic use.

----

 🧪 Results

 Our model achieves state-of-the-art performance on all datasets.
 See the paper for full tables and ablation studies.